 Multiple projects on the same parcel owned by the same owner/applicant are considered one project and must submit a completely executed copy of the governing document of the entity, i.e. the partnership agreement, operating agreement or bylaws, as amended, verifying ownership of the entire project by the owner/applicant and confirming the project will not be split upon sale.
 If this documentation is not received within 90 days of reservation of tax credits, then the reservation may be terminated.
 If the partnership agreement, operating agreement or bylaws verifies the ownership of the entire project by the entity and confirming that all projects will be sold together in any future sale, then an agreement for shared amenities/easements may not, at the Division’s discretion, be needed.

-Section 11.1 Modifications of Existing Projects (Not a Project Category)
+11.9 Modifications of Existing Projects (Not a Project Category)

 This category is designed to facilitate the rehabilitation of certain properties.
 If the proposed project is a multi-family project acquisition/rehabilitation, a multi-family project rehabilitation or change of use to multi-family project, the application must include:

 1) Capital Needs Assessment (CNA).
 A CNA is required for all acquisition/rehabilitation or conversion projects whether or not the project will maintain its affordability for 30 years or more.
 The CNA must be prepared by a competent, industry acknowledged, third-party.
 The CNA must list planned expenses by component category.
-Each item should be clearly identified in the format for itemizing planned expenses as outlined in a Planned Expenses by Component report.
+Each item should be clearly identified in the format for itemizing planned expenses, including quantities and costs per units and costs per item, as outlined in a Planned Expenses by Component report.
 The Division reserves the right to have its 3rd party estimator review the CNA and offer input into the scope of work.
 In a scattered-site property, the CNA must reflect costs associated with the rehabilitation of each unit by unit contained in the project.

 2) Scope of Rehabilitation.
 Rehabilitation developments must demonstrate that the rehabilitation is substantial and involves at least an average of $30,000 per unit in direct costs (actual construction costs) for 9% projects and $15,000 per unit for 4% projects prior to incorporating the mandatory energy requirements of this QAP.
 If the CNA reflects a per unit investment of less than the required per unit cost, the project will not be considered for Tax Credits.
 A separate scope of work, along with estimated cost, must be submitted for energy efficiency improvements based upon the energy efficiency audit conducted by the Division or its designee.